-PSoC Designer supports multiple third party C compilers and assemblers.
 The code generation tools work seamlessly within the PSoC Designer interface and have been tested with a full range of debugging tools.
-The choice is yours.
+You can develop your design in C, assembly, or a combination of the two.

 Assemblers.
-The assemblers enable assembly code to merge seamlessly with C code.
-Link libraries automatically use absolute addressing or are compiled in relative mode, and linked with other software modules to get absolute addressing.
+The assemblers allow you to merge assembly code seamlessly with C code.
+Link libraries automatically use absolute addressing or are compiled in relative mode, and are linked with other software modules to get absolute addressing.

 C Language Compilers.
 C language compilers are available that support the PSoC family of devices.
-The products enable you to create complete C programs for the PSoC family devices.

-The optimizing C compilers provide all the features of C tailored to the PSoC architecture.
+The products allow you to create complete C programs for the PSoC family devices.
+The optimizing C compilers provide all of the features of C, tailored to the PSoC architecture.
 They come complete with embedded libraries providing port and bus operations, standard keypad and display support, and extended math functionality.